Latest Horizen (ZEN) News Update

 Horizen's development continues with these milestones:

-1. Confidential Compute Environment Launch (Q1 2026) – A secure, audit-ready private execution layer for apps on Base.
+1. Confidential Compute Environment Launch (Q1 2026) – Enables private, auditable smart contract execution for institutions and DeFi.

 Deep Dive